isomerpages/moe-guangyangpri/_our-school/Principal's Message.md

 Together, as a community driven by these values, we not only prepare our students for academic success but also equip them to thrive in a diverse and ever-evolving world.
 Our commitment remains steadfast in providing a nurturing environment that fosters intellectual curiosity, emotional intelligence and social responsibility.

 I am immensely proud of our students, staff and parents who collectively contribute to the vibrant tapestry that is Townsville Primary School.
-As we embark on this journey together, let us continue to uphold these values and work collaboratively towards a future where each individual realises their fullest potential.
+As we embark on this journey together, let us continue to uphold these values and work collaboratively towards a future where each individual realizes their fullest potential.

 <p><img align="left" style="width:30%" src="/images/School%20Leaders/Eddie%20Foo2.jpg"></p>
 <br clear="left">